Ruler-Project/ruler-project/ruler_project-web/docs/RULER/remote/Connectwise_Screenconnect.md

 |Application.evtx|?|`ScreenConnect Client (<random>)`* or `Screenconnect`| "Executed command of length" (but no command)

 * No Evtxecmd map can cover this due to engineering decisions.
 The result will be in the Payload column.
+* Previous versions had all of the above events in EventID == 1.
+However, more recent testing showed 100, 101, and 201.
+The 4th row may still be Event ID == 1.
+Additional testing needed.

 ## References
 [^1]: [Remote Access Software - Forensics](https://vikas-singh.notion.site/vikas-singh/Remote-Access-Software-Forensics-3e38d9a66ca0414ca9c882ad67f4f71b)